McCurtjs/cspec/README.md

 # CSpec
 A lightweight [RSpec](https://rspec.info/features/3-12/rspec-core/)-inspired [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) testing library for C.

 This is a project intended to make tests easier to write and maintain by making them more descriptive and human-readable.
-To help with this, CSpec provides easy organization of functions and their expected use cases, flexible ways to describe expected outcomes using result matchers, and shared hierarchical test contexts to avoid repetitive setup code.
+To help with this, CSpec provides easy organization of test for a function's expected use cases, flexible ways to describe expected outcomes using result matchers, and shared hierarchical test contexts to avoid repetitive setup code.
 Also included is a set of memory testing capabilities to validate safety of heap allocated memory, and a test runner that can isolate individual tests, contexts, or function groups for quick iteration.

 Another goal of this project is to avoid dependencies with the intent being to support and test Web-Assembly based projects, or other low-overhead environments including ones which may not have access to even the standard library.
 As such, CSpec should be easy to include in other project environments (haven't really tested this claim yet, if you try and it isn't, feel free to let me know).